datacontract/datacontract-cli/README.md

 ## Usage

 `datacontract` usually works with a `datacontract.yaml` file in your current working directory.
-You can specify a different file or URL with the `--file` option.
+You can specify a different file or URL as an additional argument.

 ```bash
 # create a new data contract